mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/tutorials/on-prem/index.md

       enabled: false
 ```

 -   Select your **On Premise Provider** created in the previous step.

 -   Paste the contents of your `inventory.yaml` file into the inventory field.

 -   Select **Continue**.

 At this point Provisioning of your cluster should start.
-You can track the deployment progress with Kibana or `kubectl`as you normaly would in Kommander.
+You can track the deployment progress with Kibana or `kubectl`as you normally would in Kommander.